microsoft/pai/docs/pai-management/doc/distributed-deploy.md

 Note 1: If you wanna manage the cluster in a machine belonging to OpenPAI, please choose Option B. Otherwise, Option A is highly recommended.

+Note 2: We suggest the Option A. Because manage cluster in a node of the cluster is not recommanded.

 ***

 ### Step 2.
 Prepare Configuration <a name="c-step-2"></a>